Reverse HUD

 The Idea

 What if we turned that around, though?
 What if we made a HUD that provides data to everyone else?
-That would invert the usual technology power dynamic and make the device about sharing instead of personal advantage.
+That would invert the technology power dynamic and make the device about sharing instead of personal advantage.

 Parts